snl-dakota/dakota/docs/user/usingdakota/advanced/advancedmethods.rst

    %trouble, and where the computational expense of the simulation
    %precludes the use of nongradient-based methods.

-Refer to the Dakota Theory Manual :cite:p:`TheoMan` for algorithmic details on iterate acceptance, merit function formulations, convergence assessment, and constraint relaxation.
+Refer to the Dakota Reference
+Manual :ref:`Keyword Reference <keyword-reference-area>` for algorithmic guidelines and details on iterate acceptance, merit function formulations, convergence assessment, and constraint relaxation.

 .. _`adv_meth:sbm:sblm:surface`: